xiaosquared/FORMation/README.md

 2. In a browser, go to localhost:8000/cooperform.html or localhost:8000/cooperform.html

 3. Keyboard controls:
-* Ctrm-m: opens and closes the browser
+* _Ctrm-m_: opens and closes the browser
-* Enter: run the current script
+* _Enter_: run the current script
-* Space: pause
+* _Space_: pause
-* d: clear
+* _d_: clear

+__For MAS.834 students__: FORMation has functionality to interface with the physical shape displays when its corresponding program is running on the shape display computers.
+Speak to Xiao Xiao if you would like to do that.

 ## Scripting the Shape Display